JohT/code-graph-analysis-pipeline/INTEGRATION.md

 - [internal-internal-typescript-code-analysis.yml](./.github/workflows/internal-internal-typescript-code-analysis.yml)

 :warning: Note: Workflows with names starting with `internal-` are private and should not be used outside this repository.
 They may change at any time without notice.

+## :repeat: How to update it with Renovate

+This repository provides a Renovate presets to update the code graph analysis pipeline workflow.
+The presets are defined in the folder [renovate-presets](./renovate-presets).
+Example: [code-graph-analysis-workflow-latest-digest.json5](./renovate-presets/code-graph-analysis-workflow-latest-digest.json5).
+More details can be found in [renovate-presets/README.md](./renovate-presets/README.md).

 ## :gear: Parameters